emmysobieski/Bikesharing/README.md

 ### Conclusion: We should start at bike rental business in Des Moines, Iowa

-Higher percentage of people in Des Moines are under 18, and will soon rent Those under 25 years old rent for longer distances Driving up Average Rental Distance
+Higher percentage of people in Des Moines are under 18, and will soon rent.
+Those under 25 years old rent for longer distances, driving up average rental duration.

-Those who commute, subscribe
+Those who commute, subscribe:

-A higher (70% vs 63%) percentage of Des Moines' Population is in the Labor Force, and therefore commutes
+A higher (70% vs 63% NYC) percentage of Des Moines' population is in the labor force, and therefore commutes

 Des Moines has lower poverty, similar per capita spending than NYC

 Given the demographic similarities bewteen NYC and Des Moines, Iowa

 We can forecast a business that:

 Is used for commuting

 Has a high percentage of subscribers

 Has consistent usage hours from 7am-8pm

 Has consistent distance traveled across rider ages over 25

-This all points to a strong business potential for bike rentals in Des Moines, Iowa
+##### This all points to a strong business potential for bike rentals in Des Moines, Iowa